Request for Quotation

 Also available in 48 h Express-Service

-Beam splitters split an incident light beam into a transmission and a reflection component.
-Light, a laser, or an image are partially reflected, as through an optical mirror, and partially transmitted, as through an optical window.
+Beamsplitters split incident light into a transmission and reflection component, so light beam, a laser, or an image are partially reflected, as through an optical mirror, and partially transmitted, as through an optical window.

-All DST beam splitters are designed for light without defined polarization, i.e. non-polarized light.
-When using DST beam splitters with polarized light sources or with a polarized laser beam, the optical splitting ratios may deviate from the specifications given here, as they are specified for randomly polarized light.
-The DST beams splitters are undefined in terms of polarization or polarization effects.
-However, this does not generally exclude an application with polarized light sources.
-Often the desired gradation can be achieved by selecting a higher or lower existing ratio and the cost can be drastically reduced compared to a customer-specific coating batch.
-If you need a beam splitter plate for polarized light or a polarized laser beam, please contact us with information on wavelength, splitting ratio and all relevant details of your application.
-In case of special requirements regarding polarization properties, at sufficient production quantities we can also manufacture polarization-optimized, customer-specific divider optics.
+We designed all DST-beamsplitters for light without defined polarization, i.e., non-polarized light.
+When using our DST-beamsplitters with polarized light sources or with a polarized laser beam, the optical splitting ratios may deviate from the specifications given here, as we only specify them for random polarization.
+The DST beamsplitters are also undefined in terms of polarization effects.
+However, this does not generally exclude an optical application with polarized light sources.
+Often the desired gradation can be achieved by selecting a higher or lower existing ratio, and the cost can be drastically reduced compared to a customer-specific coating batch.
+If you need beamsplitter optics for polarized light or a polarized laser beam, please contact us with information on wavelength, splitting ratio, and all relevant details of your application.
+In case of special optical requirements regarding polarization properties, at sufficient production quantities, we can also manufacture polarization-optimized, customer-specific splitter optics.

-In addition to our standard beam splitters, the DST300, DST500, and DST700 series, we have capabilities to coat splitting ratios according to custom specifications.
-Also feasible on a batch basis are polarizing beamsplitter cubes, beam splitter prisms, near-infrared beam splitters, and high-power beam splitters.
-Design and production of polarizing beamsplitter cubes, as well as polarization direction maintaining optics can also be realized.
-Such beam splitter components are always customized and therefore not listed in detail on our website.
-Please use our inquiry form to request customized beam splitter optics, technical assistance, and further information.
+In addition to our standard beamsplitters, the DST300, DST500, and DST700 series, we have capabilities to coat optics with splitting ratios according to custom specifications.
+Also feasible on a batch basis are polarizing cube beam splitters, beamsplitter prisms, near-infrared beamsplitters, and high-power beamsplitters.
+Design and production of polarizing cube beam splitters, as well as polarization direction maintaining optics, can also be realized.
+Such beamsplitter components are always customized and therefore not listed in detail on our website.
+Please use our inquiry form to request customized beamsplitter optics, technical assistance, and further information.